Who Needs A Cell Signal Booster For Their Home?

 5. How Many Different Kinds of In-House Cell Phone Boosters Are Available in Canada?

-At SureCall Canada, we have 5 devices designed for home use.
+At SureCall Canada, we have five cell phone boosters for your home.
 You can see them all here.
 Since we mentioned square footage as a deciding factor, we’ve listed the name and sq ft limit of each device below.
 But there are many other specs and details that make each of these home signal boosters unique.

 SureCall Flare 3.0 Desktop Signal Booster for Home/Cottage/RV - SC-Flare3CA Sq Ft Limit: 3,000